-Titanium is a lightweight transition metal.
+Titanium body jewellery is so underrated!
+Titanium is a lightweight metal.
 In its natural state, titanium is a dark silver-y colour.

 Titanium is the most bio-compatible metal.
-Bio-compatible means it’s resistant to attack by body fluids.
+This means it stands up against attack by body fluids.
 Other metals can break down inside your body.
-Titanium is often used in permanent surgical implants.
-The pores in the metal allow for the tissue to attach.
+Titanium is often used in surgical implants because the pores in the metal allow for the tissue to attach.

 To anodize jewellery, you’d place it in an electrolyte solution and zap it with an electric charge.
-Anodizing creates a colourful oxide layer on the jewellery.
+This creates a colourful layer on the jewellery.

-The colour results from refraction of light through the oxide layer.
-It’ll vary depending on how thick this layer is.
+The colour results from light passing through an oxide layer.
+Colours vary depending on how thick this layer is.
 You can control the thickness of the layer by adjusting the voltage.

 The layer wears away over time, causing the colour to fade or change.
-How long the colour lasts depends on the thickness of the layer and the amount of friction on the jewellery.
+How long the it lasts depends on the thickness of the layer and the amount of wear and tear on the jewellery.

-Physical Vapor Deposition (PVD) coats the titanium with a metal coating.
-This metal varies depending the final colour you’d like.
+Physical Vapor Deposition (PVD) coats the titanium with a metal.
+The kind of metal varies depending the final colour you’d like.
 For example, our Blackline jewellery uses titanium carbide.